BillMark98/spatialCorr/README.md

 git pull origin master
 ```

+For some detailed information.
+It might be helpful to have a look on [my thesis](Thesis.pdf).

 # Code part

 The code part divides into three stages.
 Preprocessing, processing and postprocessing (what else can it be :-) )